DemocracyEarth/community./Presentations.md

 **Important: presentations must be reviewed by Democracy Earth Communications at least 72 hours in advance of the event.** Provide the file of you presentation plus a recording of your presentation timing  - we recommend QuickTime.
 This also makes for an excellent preparation exercide :)

-Additional guidelnes for preparing effective presentations include:
+Additional guidelines for preparing effective presentations include:

 1. Time your presentations in advance; know your overall objective and the key message/takeaway for every slide.
 2. Assume one slide per five minutse of presentation time.